CouncilofLorien/counciloflorien.github.io/docs/cards/V/vanguard-of-might.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Balrog specific._ Playable if a company at or maving to an Under-deeps site is facing an attack and Flame of Udun is not in play.
-If not in the company, The Balrog immediately joins the company.
+> > _Balrog specific._ ***Playable if a company at or moving to an Under-deeps site is facing an attack and Flame of Udun is not in play.*** If not in the company, The Balrog immediately joins the company.
 This is considered movement for The Balrog with no movement/hazard phase.
 The Balrog must face a strike from the attack, regardless of any conflicting effects.
 Following the attack, if untapped, tap The Balrog.
 >